husseinalkasake/autonomous-rescue-vehicle/README.md

 1. Install PlatformIO CLI https://docs.platformio.org/en/latest/installation.html
 2. Install IDE extension https://docs.platformio.org/en/latest/ide/vscode.html

-**ALTERNATIVELY** - To Not Use PlatformIO and Use Arduino IDE instead, Ignore all this and simply copy code from `main.cpp` to an Arduino IDE sketch and run/upload there.
-Final code will be contained in `main.cpp` anyway.
+**ALTERNATIVELY** - To Not Use PlatformIO and Use Arduino IDE instead, Ignore all this and simply copy code from `src/main.cpp` to an Arduino IDE sketch and run/upload there.
+Final code will be contained in `src/main.cpp` anyway.

 **PlatformIO commands**